henry2004y/KeyNotes/contents/flr.md

 ## Historial Review

+Before 1950s, no people thought about the idea of standing waves in space simply because a vacuum had been assumed.
+Right after the space age began, Dungey proposed that standing Alfvén waves could be excited on geomagnetic field lines.

 * Ground observations have shown discrete frequencies for EM wave power.
+In the magnetosphere the Alfvén speed is typically $\sim 1000\,\text{km/s}$, while typical periods of geomagnetic pulsations are 10-600 s.
+Thus typical wavelengths are $10^4-10^6\,\text{km}$, or $1-100\,\text{R}_E$, comparable with the size of the magnetosphere itself.
+So uniform plasma theory is clearly inadequate.
 * In the 1950s people realized that MHD waves of poloidal and toroidal modes can be coupled, and if we thought the modes as standing waves, we might explain the discrete frequencies.
+However, good agreements were not found because there were poor estimates of the magnetospheric plasma density.
+* In the 1960s, [Sugiura 1961] showed that waves are observed simultaneously at both ends of the same field line, which indicated that the waves were guided.
+[Nagata+ 1963] showed pulsations at conjugate points could be matched cycle for cycle.
+The phase comparison could indicate the possible harmonics of standing waves.
+[Patel 1965] reported discovery of both transverse and compressional waves in space from Explorer 12 magnetometer data that are correlated with ground measurements, confirming that they were the same.
+[Cummings+ 1969] showed long-lived and frequent waves with nice numerical comparison of their periods from the poloidal and toroidal mode equations.
 * In the 1970s a simpler box model was proposed to explain field line resonance, and the discrete frequencies are treated as sources that reflect the properties of the magnetopause thickness with a preferred KHI growth rate.
 * In the 1980s the cavity model was proposed to link the discrete frequencies to the eigenmodes if we treated the magnetosphere as a cavity.
 * In the 1990s the waveguide model was proposed based on the cavity idea to loose the constrain in the azimuthal direction.